KDStV Saarland Saarbrücken: Membership

-The Altherrenschaft is led by a board of four directors, the Philistersenior, the Philisterconsenior, the Philisterscriptor and the Philisterquestor.
+The Altherrenschaft is led by a board of four directors, the Philistersenior, the Philisterconsenior, the Philisterscriptor, and the Philisterquestor.
 They represent the Altherrenschaft within the fraternity.

 The religious development is supported by a fraternity priest.

-The fraternity activities contain usual activities as lectures, guided tours, party and attending at church.
+The fraternity activities contain usual activities such as lectures, guided tours, parties, and attending church.
 There are special events, Kommers and Kneipe, both historical ritualistic forms of festivities.